 Another round of discussion follows and we come home little dejected with only the ticket and no boarding pass.

-We reach airport a little early to ensure there is no hiccup.
-But now, as we stand in front of coffee day and scrutinize all the activities, we realize that we have probably left home a little too early; killing six hours, which is still there for the security check, is going to be a grueling task.
+We reach airport a little early to ensure that there is no hiccup.
+But now, as we stand in front of Coffee Day and scrutinize all the activities, we realize that we have probably left home a little too early; killing six hours, which is still there for the security check, is going to be a grueling task.
 Anyway, we don’t want to stand here and look like a fool, ergo, we ask for a cup of tea.

-“No, no, I am talking about the tea which I have asked for.”
+“No, no, I am talking about the tea that you gave me.”